JackHughesman/Tribute-Loading-Screen/README.md

 # Tribute-Loading-Screen
-First Responders Tribute loading screen developed for FiveM Servers.
+This loading screen was made as a tribute to all first responders, although only Police, Fire and EMS are recognized.
+This script was made for FiveM.